weewx/weewx/docs/xtypes.md

 The other functions work in a similar manner.

+### Subtlety
+One must be careful when sharing data structures across threads.
+Most of the time, this is not a problem in WeeWX because the only thing that is shared is the configuration dictionary, and it is treated as readonly.

+However, because XType extensions can be used within the main thread (by `StdWXCalculate`), and the reporting thread (by Cheetah, and the image generator), it is possible to end up sharing a data structure.
+In particular, this can happen when you use a WeeWX service to initialize the extension.

+For an example of this, see the class `wxxtypes.RainRater`.
+Its job is to calculate the rainfall rate, by calculating the amount of rain received per unit time.
+It binds to loop events, and uses it to update an internal cache of rain events.
+This happens in the main thread.

+However, it is possible that it could get used in the reporting thread if, say, the Cheetah template engine needs to evaluate `rainRate`, and it's not available in the database, nor in the present record.
+In this case, the extension will attempt to calculate `rainRate`, which involves scanning the internally cached list of rain events.

+The danger is if a thread context switch happens in the middle of that scan.
+The cached data structure could be in an unstable state.
+To guard agains this, `RainRater` locks the structure before using or changing it.

+This is a problem only because `RainRater` binds to something in the main thread.
+Most of the time, this is not an issue.

 ## Other examples
 It's worth taking a look in file `weewx/wxxtypes.py` for examples of XTypes used by WeeWX itself.